code4kix/commercium/README.md

 commercium
 ==========

-A simple e-commerce web application to illustrate how to develop a web application using basic Java EE technologies..
+A simple e-commerce web application to illustrate how to develop a web application using basic Java EE technologies...
+**Discontinued** due to lack of interest.